kieker-monitoring/kieker/kieker-documentation/instrumenting-software/java/Java-Servlet-Container-Example.rst

 running in a Java Servlet container -- in this case `Jetty <http://www.eclipse.org/jetty/>`.
-Monitoring probes based on the Java Servlet API, Spring and AspectJ are used to monitor execution, trace, and session data (see also instrumenting-software-aspectj_).
+Monitoring probes based on the Java Servlet API, Spring and AspectJ are used to monitor execution, trace, and session data (see also :ref:`instrumenting-software-java-aspectj`).

 Prerequisites